cs1302uga/cs1302-minesweeper-alpha/README.md

 ```

 Yeah, that's old school ASCII art.
 Please note that the first and last lines are
 blank.
 Also note that the second line (containing "oh no...") begins with a single
 white space.

 The program should exit gracefully.
 This means that exit code passed to
 [`System.exit`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/System.html#exit(int))
-should be zero.
+should be `0` (i.e., zero).

 If your program exits from a "game over" with any return codes other than zero
 (e.g., if your game crashes), then some points will be deducted.
 After the program
-terminates, a user should be able to confirm the exit status of `0` using `echo $?`.
+terminates, a user should be able to confirm the exit status of `0` using `echo $?`
+Note that using `echo $?` a second time would show the exit status of the first `echo`
+command; you need to rerun your program before checking the exit status again.

 #### Mark Command